8bitnation/teambot/README.md

 - Get the client id and follow: https://discordapp.com/oauth2/authorize?scope=bot&client_id=CLIENT_ID
 - Get your token from the bot account page

-# Rola and Channel setup
+# Roles and Channel setup

 The bot expects the guild/server to have channels in the following format: